gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 export function isFilterContext(obj: any): obj is IFilterContext;

 // @alpha
+export function isFilterContextDefinition(obj: any): obj is IFilterContextDefinition;

+// @alpha
 export function isFluidLayout(obj: any): obj is IFluidLayout;

 // @alpha
+export function isFluidLayoutDefinition(obj: any): obj is IFluidLayoutDefinition;

+// @alpha
 export function isLayoutWidget(obj: any): obj is ILayoutWidget;

+// @alpha
+export function isLayoutWidgetDefinition(obj: any): obj is ILayoutWidgetDefinition;

+// @alpha
+export function isLegacyKpiWithComparison(obj: any): obj is ILegacyKpiWithComparison;

+// @alpha
+export function isLegacyKpiWithoutComparison(obj: any): obj is ILegacyKpiWithoutComparison;

 // @public
 export function isMeasureDescriptor(obj: any): obj is IMeasureDescriptor;